Satisfactory Progress Standards

 Students declared ineligible may appeal the decision under certain circumstances.
 If the appeal is approved, the student may continue to receive financial aid during probationary standing.

 Grade point average (GPA): Undergraduate students are expected to achieve and maintain a cumulative GPA of 2.0 or higher.
 Graduate students are expected to achieve and maintain a cumulative GPA of 3.0 or higher.
+PhD students are expected to achieve and maintain a cumulative GPA of 3.2 or higher.
 This GPA is calculated in accordance with the guidelines contained in the University Catalog.
 Courses taken under a pass/no credit grading option are not included in the GPA calculation, and are therefore not included as part of the GPA measure of satisfactory academic progress.

 Hours completed: All students are expected to satisfactorily complete 75 percent of their cumulative attempted coursework.
 Courses with grades of F, I, AU or W, or were taken for no credit under a pass/no credit option, are attempted courses but are not satisfactorily completed for the semester or term.